Issuin icon

 The following example shows an HTTP 200 response.

-If we don't receive the response message within 10 seconds or receive status set to refused, the authentication process will stop.
+If we do not receive the response message within 2 seconds or receive status set to refused, the authentication process will stop.

 For more information about webhook setup and best practices, see Set up webhooks.